Some virtual literary worlds can only be entered through their decription below.

 In Middangeard students can explore the worldviews and experiences suggested by Anglo-Saxon poetry and investigate objects (artifacts, manuscripts) of Anglo-Saxon material culture.
 Designed by Ilse Schwietzer.

 Seafarer is created by Kevin Jepson to display and test experimental pogramming in the enCore environment at Literary Worlds.
-19th century seacoast theme -- visit anytime.
-Shelter Bay link from the Welcome Center.
+It has a 19th century seacoast theme -- visit anytime by taking the Shelter Bay link from the Welcome Center.

 Virtual Tempest allows students to interact as characters lost on a desert island haunted by magical forces, a role play stage, virtual museum and live action game.
 Designed by Tim Heacock, Jennifer Barnes, and Allen Webb.